"Puppy Socialization is the beginning and end of every adult dog behavior." Tim Carter

 But for German Shepherds, the right socialization is more important than anything else!
-This is why we have MYGERMANSHEPHERD PERIODICALS that feature the relevant aspects of the right puppy socialization.
+This is because GSDs have been bred to be responsive to stimuli in their environment.

-So that a new GSD puppy owner knows what to do, when, how, and why.
+So that with a new puppy, you know what to do, when, how, and why.
 And so that you won't be facing all the dog problems for which other dog owners seek out our site to get "HELP!"

 But what if you don't like reading much?
 If you don't want a text book?

 In that case you may be pleased to know that you can see right now how Tim Carter raises a German Shepherd puppy.
 Live and Multimedia: the New Puppy Diary.

 It's the only comprehensive diary that shows live how to raise a German Shepherd puppy into a healthy and well-behaved dog.